gyrogami logo

 Actual: 1.01cm I.D. / 0.16cm wire diameter = 6.31 AR

-That's enough of a difference to matter as there are additional factors that could change the A.R. including how much the wire compresses, stretches, or squashes as it's being wound.
+There are additional factors that could change the A.R. including how much the wire compresses, stretches, or squashes as it's being wound.
+The math changes as a result.
+Get it right before jumping all in.

 Posted by M: March 12, 2023